pcarbomestre/TNC-Gaviota_Region_Interactive_Planner/README.md

 ### **Contents**

-The application is designed to visualize and analyze spatial environmental data, with a focus on three primary areas: Natural Resources, Environmental Threats, and DEJ/EJ issues.
-Each axis contains multiple layers of data that define our region, highlighting areas of interest based on various metrics.
+The application is designed to visualize and analyze spatial environmental data, with a focus on three primary axes: Natural Resources, Environmental Threats, and DEJ/EJ issues.
+Each axis contains multiple layers of data that define our region, highlighting areas of interest based on different metrics.
 Users can adjust the weight of each layer and view an aggregated representation of the data.
 Additionally, the app provides the ability to extract statistics for a specific area of interest selected by the user.

 <p align="center">
  <img width="655" alt="demo_2" src="www/img/gif/demo2.gif">